-Identify common societal misconceptions about birth fathers of children who are adopted and implications for appropriate clinical work with them.
-In parents whose rights are involuntarily terminated, describe the impact and behavioral expressions of loss and grief after termination. - Compare and contrast types of kinship care. - Explain the benefits of kinship care for children. - Identify challenges faced by relative caregivers, including those specific to older caregivers.
-Describe risk factors in kinship care related to guilt, loss, and ambivalence, projection and transference, hope/fantasy/denial, and loyalty issues. - Identify key tasks for the clinician when working with kinship families.
-Openness in Adoption Compare and contrast the benefits and challenges of confidential, of semi-open/mediated, and of fully disclosed/open adoption for birth parents, for adoptive parents, and for the adopted person.
-Module 10 Compare and contrast the clinical issues that may arise in confidential, semi-open/mediated, and fully disclosed/open adoption for birth parents, for adoptive parents, and for adopted children. - Identify and explain key principles for current practice on openness in adoption.
-Compare openness issues that may arise when foster parents or relatives adopt with issues when prospective adoptive parents with no previous connection with the child.
-Identify issues for consideration and the clinician role with birth parents and with adoptive parents in initial decision making related to levels of openness. - Describe issues that may arise for adopted children whose birth siblings live with birth parents.
-Describe appropriate clinical approaches to address fears of birth parents and of adoptive parents related to openness in adoption.
-Identify why birth or adoptive parents may choose to close an open adoption, related clinical issues and goals in work with these parents.
-Give examples of questions and concerns for a clinician to explore with an adopted individual before initiating search and reunion or with adoptive parents initiating search on behalf of the child.
-Explain issues raised by the availability of social media and DNA testing and the role of clinician in helping families navigate a search with their teen.
+- Compare and contrast the benefits and challenges of confidential, of semiopen/mediated, and of fully disclosed/open adoption for birth parents, for adoptive parents, and for the adopted person. - Compare and contrast the clinical issues that may arise in confidential, semiopen/mediated, and fully disclosed/open adoption for birth parents, for adoptive parents, and for adopted children. - Identify and explain key principles for current practice on openness in adoption. - Compare openness issues that may arise when foster parents or relatives adopt with issues that may arise for prospective adoptive parents with no previous connection with the child. - Identify issues for consideration and the clinician role with birth parents and with adoptive parents in initial decision making related to levels of openness. - Describe issues that may arise for adopted children whose birth siblings live with birth parents. - Describe appropriate clinical approaches to address fears of birth parents and of adoptive parents related to openness in adoption. - Identify why birth or adoptive parents may choose to close an open adoption, related clinical issues and goals in work with these parents. - Give examples of questions and concerns for a clinician to explore with an adopted individual before initiating search and reunion or with adoptive parents initiating search on behalf of the child. - Explain issues raised by the availability of social media and DNA testing and the role of clinician in helping families navigate search with their teen. - Identify and describe issues that are particular to international search and reunion.